padmajothiAthimoolam/IntersectionObserver-api/README.md

 - Removes the need for manual calculations of the element's position and their event listeners, thus simplifying your code.

-- Efficient for observing multiple events compared to scroll or resize event listeners.
+- Efficient for observing multiple events compared to scroll or resize event listeners.Instead of clicking through pages, users can effortlessly scroll through the content that loads dynamically.